muchyesdawg/notes/pages/chemFundamentals.md

 			- neutrons are neutral
 			  id:: 63c33173-3b84-43b2-abe4-e38481d8a6ab
 				- are basically protons and electrons mushed together, which creates the neutral charge(maybe???)
-				- under right conditions, may spontaneously divide and turn into a proton,electron and a
+				- under right conditions, may spontaneously divide and turn into a proton,electron and an antineutrino.
+					- when this happens, the electron will be in the nucleus, and will then be ejected from the nucleus with high energy.
+			-
 			- both have 1 amu
 			- atomic weight is the sum of number of protons and number of neutrons
 			- protons define the element but neutrons define its variant